-Last-Minute Hurricane Prep Round-Up: 10 Articles to Help You Get Ready
+Last-Minute Hurricane Prep Round-Up: These Resources Will Help You Get Ready

 Hurricanes are not always completely predictable and sometimes we end up being surprised when the storm dramatically changes courses or gains power.
 Due to this, sometimes people aren’t as prepared as they’d like to be when suddenly the weather channel announces the newest named storm is headed straight for them – and it’s a big one.

 Below, you’ll find a round-up of all of our hurricane preparedness resources.
 We hope this helps you to get better prepared at a time when supplies might be scarce.

 If you are facing bare shelves at the grocery or hardware stores, this article can help you cobble together some last-minute supplies.